CMUBA/ArcadiaNode/README.md

-# Arcadia Node
+# SDSS node registry

-A decentralized node management system for the Arcadia network.
+A decentralized node management system for SDSS system(fork from the Arcadia project).

 ## Features